Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/externals/HLP.md

 - `return` - `TRUE` if key is toggled, `FALSE` if key is not toggled

 ## Hlp_GameOnPause()
-Checks wheter the game is paused
+Checks whether the game is paused

 ```dae
 func int Hlp_GameOnPause() {};